chrplr/PCBS/README.md

 ## Downloading the course materials ##

-Once you have installed git on your computer, you can download the course materials.
-Open a terminal and type:
+Once you have installed Git on your computer, you can download the course materials: Open a terminal and type:

 ```
     git clone https://github.com/chrplr/PCBS.git